Most recent update: 7/9/2020.

 Historically, TIF has recruited content only by invitation due to a limited editorial staff.
 The TIF editor and editorial associate work closely with invited authors to produce consistently high-quality scholarship.
 We have as a result fostered a loyal contributor and reader base that stretches across the Atlantic and English-speaking publics more broadly.
 In recognition of that tradition, and to intentionally widen the circle of potential contributors while maintaining our commitment to quality, we are issuing targeted calls for contributions.
 These calls will run for set periods of time with the expectation that selected proposals will be developed for publication within the academic calendar year.
 Broadening TIF in such a way is also intended to spotlight questions that have received comparatively less attention on the platform.
 By recruiting content from new contributors, we hope to expand our readership among a wider set of interested publics including scholars focused on public-facing work and practitioners, media, and policy audiences.

-We have opened two distinct calls for content to begin this process.
+We opened two distinct calls for content to begin this process in Fall 2019.
 Whereas the Fall 2019 Call for Exchanges is for proposals on any questions related to the academic study and public understanding of secularism and religion, the Fall 2019 Call for Individual Essays seeks submissions that directly address religion and social movements around the globe.

 Only proposals submitted through the online submission forms will be considered.
 Any questions regarding these calls for content can be directed to firstname.lastname@example.org.